saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 | Map | No | Keys | Key-value pairs | No |

-# Classes in Koltin
+# Classes in Kotlin

 ### Defining Classes
 - A class can be defined in its own file or alongside other elements, like functions or variables.
 - Defining a class in its own file gives it room to grow as the program scales up over time.
 - A class is often declared in a file matching its name, but it does not have to be.
 - You can define multiple classes in the same file.
-- The class body holds definitions for the class’s behavior and data
+- The class body holds definitions for the class’s behavior and data.

+### Property vs field
+- Property has getters and setters and are accessible publicly.
+- Field is private and has no getters and setters.
+- Java has fileds but Kotlin do not.
+- Kotlin doesn't have fields.
+- you can define get() and set() for a property using "field" keyword.
+- field can back only one property.

 ### Constructing Instances
 - A class's primary constructor is called by suffixing the class name with parentheses, creating an instance.